Aa-Aanegola/Concurrency-in-C/q2/README.md

-# COVID simulator
+# COVID Vaccination Simulator
-Welcome the the covid simulator.
+Welcome the the covid vaccination simulator.
 This program is intended to utilize multiple threads to simulate a scenario where there are several companies creating vaccines and distributing the vaccines to zones.
 These zones then use the vaccines on students returning to IIIT to ensure their safety on campus.
 ## To run
 ```
 gcc q2.c -lpthread